luo-ziyuan/NeRF_Signature/README.md

 # NeRF_Signature

-Source code of the paper "The NeRF Signature: Codebook-Aided Watermarking for Neural Radiance Fields".
+Source code of the paper "[The NeRF Signature: Codebook-Aided Watermarking for Neural Radiance Fields](https://arxiv.org/abs/2502.19125)".

 ## Installation
-Dependencies requirement same as [torch-ngp](https://github.com/ashawkey/torch-ngp/tree/main)
+The project has the same dependencies as [torch-ngp](https://github.com/ashawkey/torch-ngp/tree/main).

 ## Usage